Back to blog

 Your product catalog is growing

-Once you have many SKUs, variants, seasonal collections, and category-level merchandising needs, Shopify becomes easier to manage day-to-day.
+Squarespace can handle ecommerce, but it is not built for complex catalogs.
+Once you have many SKUs, variants, seasonal collections and category-level merchandising needs, Shopify becomes easier to manage day-to-day.

 You need stronger collection and navigation control

-You can organize products into meaningful categories, create promotional collections quickly, and build navigation that supports browsing.
-For most growing ecommerce brands, this is one of the biggest operational upgrades.
+In Shopify, collections are built for merchandising.
+You can organize products into meaningful categories, create promotional collections quickly and build navigation that supports browsing.

 You want access to better ecommerce apps

-Brands often migrate because they need tools for subscriptions, loyalty, bundles, retention workflows, advanced search, automated fulfillment rules, or better reporting.
+Squarespace has integrations, but Shopify's ecosystem is significantly broader.
+Brands often migrate because they need tools for subscriptions, loyalty, bundles, retention workflows, advanced search, automated fulfillment rules or better reporting.

 Your store needs better marketing performance

-As soon as paid marketing becomes serious, you need a platform that supports structured conversion tracking, better checkout experience, and campaign-friendly landing pages.
+As soon as paid marketing becomes serious, you need a platform that supports structured conversion tracking, better checkout experience and campaign-friendly landing pages.

 Squarespace vs Shopify: What Actually Changes After Migration